SaverioBurattini/SaverioBurattini/README.md

 <!--
     Hello, I'm Saverio!
     Do you like my README?
-Thanks for stopping by, explore as long as you want!
+Thanks for stopping by!
-    I hope it sparks some inspiration!

-    If you're up for it, let's connect on LinkedIn — @saverio-burattini 😊 -->
+    If you're up for it, let's connect on LinkedIn: @saverio-burattini -->